takakonishimura/project-reclass/toynet/README.md

+# Introduction

+Most of our students do not have access to internet during or between classes, and many have never had hands-on experience with networks.
+This makes learning the Network+ curriculum a challenge of the imagination.

+What if we could run an internet simulation on a single host which can run basic system administrator capabilities on a variety of emulated devices?
+We can run that simulation in a virtual machine and interact with it through a local instance of the web applicaiton.

+ToyNet combines the network emulation capabilities of [Mininet](https://github.com/mininet/mininet) with the visualization capabilities of mingrammer's [Diagrams](https://github.com/mingrammer/diagrams), which was originaly built for system architecture diagrams of cloud infrastructure!
+For now we are just adding new hardware entities and using the "Cluster" feature for subnets.
+The technology stack consists of a React frontend hooked up to a Django backend.

+Here are [some wireframe designs](https://docs.google.com/presentation/d/1qBIG4n3aiZ1wWQHOhJnE9b4o7gJcFZxrZSS6WbfhKyI/edit?usp=sharing) of different phases of the product.

-# Requirements
+# Technical Requirements

 #### As a minimum viable product, ToyNet must be able to:
-* Define a basic network configuration of routers, switches, hosts (no modern devices like switch-routers)
+* Define a basic network configuration with traditional devices such as routers, switches, and hosts
 * Visualize the defined network configuration
-* Demonstrate responses to simple unix commandline interactions made to specified hosts (includes communication with other hosts on the network)
+* Demonstrate responses to simple Linux commandline interactions made to specified hosts (includes communication with other hosts on the network)
-* Run without access to internet (prison)
+* Run without internet access (for example: in a prison)

 #### Some bonus features include:
 * Protect the user from typos or invalid configurations
-* Use the exact syntax of a real unix system (`host1> ping host2` instead of `mininet> host1 ping host2`)
+* Provide a fully featured interface to the Mininet CLI
 * Handle multiple users without a noticable delay as a web hosted service
 * Host accounts and record configurations per user to reinstantiate in the future